hapijs/boom/API.md

 #### HTTP 5xx Errors

 All 500 errors hide your message from the end user.
-Your message is recorded in the server log.

 ##### `Boom.badImplementation([message], [data])` - (*alias: `internal`*)